Saturday, September 20, 2025

 The only garden suite application to date on Parkmount was turned down at the Committee of Adjustment because "In the opinion of the Committee, the variances" it requested were "not minor."

-The least-minor of those variances was a zero-metre setback from the rear lot line, because the plan incorporated an existing garage built right up to the edge of the road.
+One of those variances was a zero-metre setback from the rear lot line, because the plan incorporated an existing garage built right up to the edge of the road:

-Thanks to that zero-metre rear setback, the plan preserved almost 12 metres of yard space between the garden suite and the main house – or 9.6 metres if you measured from an existing addition half the width of the house:
+Thanks to that zero-metre rear setback, the plan preserved almost 12 metres of backyard between the garden suite and the main house – or 9.6 metres if you measured from an existing addition half the width of the house.

-It's understandable that the Parkmount owner wanted to maximize their yard space by pushing their garden suite as far as possible toward Craven.
+It's understandable that the Parkmount owner wanted to maximize their backyard by pushing their garden suite as far as possible toward Craven.

-However, a setback shifting the exact same garden suite 2.6 metres closer to the main house would still leave between 7 and 9 metres of backyard for the residents of both units to enjoy.
+Shifting the exact same garden suite closer to the main house by the 1.5 metres of the standard setback, plus the newly suggested 1.1 metres, would still leave between 7 and 9 metres of backyard for the residents of the main house and garden suite to enjoy.

-And the garden suite residents would also still be able to enjoy the 2.6 metres on the other side.
+And the garden suite residents would also be able to enjoy their 2.6-metre "front" yard on the west side of Craven.

-The final argument suggests that any "carve-out" like the one proposed for Parkmount/Craven will create a slippery slope, inviting an avalanche of exceptions and special pleading from every neighbourhood and street across Toronto.
+The final argument suggests that any "bespoke policy" like the one proposed for Parkmount/Craven will create a slippery slope, inviting an avalanche of special pleading for carve-outs from every neighbourhood and street across Toronto.

 That precedent did not open the floodgates to every Canadian being able to write off their lunch.
-Maybe some people tried.
+Some people probably tried.
 But our federal government requires tax filers to defend their claims, and it has the capacity to distinguish between the reasonable and the ridiculous.

 Our municipal government also has the capacity to distinguish between fair and frivolous requests for adjustments to the garden suite guidelines.

-Craven Road has two solid arguments for its "uniqueness" claim: (a) garden suites facing this road are, well, facing a road – see our two-faced friend the pushmi-pullyu, above – and (b) since Craven is unusually narrow, those faces are unusually close together.
+Craven Road has two rock-solid arguments for its "uniqueness" claim: (a) garden suites facing this road are, well, facing a road – see our two-faced friend the pushmi-pullyu, above – and (b) since Craven is unusually narrow, those faces are unusually close to one another.

-The City already has tools for measuring this claim.
+The City already has tools for measuring the second claim.
 Here are its road classification criteria in action:

 If you zoom in, below, you can see that local roads have a typical right-of-way width of 15 to 22 metres.
 Craven Road's right-of-way is 6.1 metres.
-That's less than half.
+That's one-half to one-third the normal width.

 (Right down at the bottom, there's also a note that laneways or back alleys "are not part of this classification" at all.)